preemptive/dasho-samples/android/KotlinOnAndroid/README.md

 This sample uses the Gradle Kotlin DSL and is preconfigured with protection.

->**Note:** The `kotlinx.coroutines.internal.MainDispatcherLoader.loadMainDispatcher()` method has been excluded from control flow processing to workaround a bug in R8.
+>**Note:** The `kotlinx.coroutines.internal.MainDispatcherLoader.loadMainDispatcher()` method has been excluded from control flow processing to work around a bug in R8.

 ## Setup